 COMMAND/ORGANIZATION: Product Manager for Wideband Enterprise Satellite Systems; Project Manager for Defense Communications and Army Transmission Systems; Program Executive Office for Enterprise Information Systems (PEO EIS)

-POSITION AND OFFICIAL TITLE: Program officer, Combat Service Support Satellite Communications
+TITLE: Program officer, Combat Service Support Satellite Communications

 YEARS OF SERVICE IN WORKFORCE: 14

 YEARS OF MILITARY SERVICE: 11.5 (Army active duty, 8.5 years; Air Force Reserve, 3 years)

 DAWIA CERTIFICATIONS: Level III in program management and in information technology

 EDUCATION: M.S. in information systems, Strayer University; Bachelor of Professional Studies in computer technology, Mary Washington University

 AWARDS: PEO EIS Hero of the Month (2), Commander’s Award

 Whether he’s working on a satellite communications package or a home improvement project, you can think of Peter Nesby as a craftsman.
 Sometimes the requirement he’s addressing comes from Soldiers, and sometimes it comes from his family—his wife, Stacy, “who has a creative mind and I enjoy helping her bring those ideas to life,” or his grandchildren, who often help him build new items or repair others.
 “I enjoy the process of having an idea and seeing the finished product, whether it’s building a piece of furniture or awarding a contract that enables global communication and puts that capability at the fingertips of the Soldiers serving this country.”